Microforests in Saint-Laurent

 • Tsuga canadensis (Eastern hemlock)

-The variety of species may differ, however, according to availability.
+The variety of species may differ.

 Objectives